 Keep your own gardening habits in mind when selecting tools.
 While you should keep close track of your tools and put them back as soon as you finish using them, this doesn’t always happen.

 If you have problems with your hands, wrists or shoulders look for ergonomically designed tools.
-For example, you may prefer ratchet pruners to bypass pruners.
+For example, you may prefer heavy duty ratchet pruners to bypass pruners.
 Ratchet style pruners work through the use of a mechanism somewhat like that of a carjack.

 A ratchet mechanism helps multiply hand strength to make pruning easier.
 If you experience carpal tunnel syndrome, arthritis or some other condition that weakens your hand strength, get anvil pruners or bypass pruners of the ratchet variety.